Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 Since most of your codes are covered by test cases.
 The easiness to check if one change will affect another is such a pleasure.

 ## 14.End
 Consider that maintainability is such important, some times even more important than so-called performance issue.
-We want our code base to be tidy since this is our job, this is what we do for a living.
+We want our code base to be tidy since this is what we do for a living.
 Shipping ugly code will not only hurt yourself, but your team as well.
+This is something time couldn't teach you, you could only learn by adopting them.